BernardaP/react-state-remote/readme.md

 ### You Do: Increase and Decrease the Number of Counters

-Define an `increaseCounters()` method and `decreaseCounters()` method on the `App` component (they'll be a lot like the `increaseCount()` and decreaseCount()` methods of our `Counter` component).
+Define an `increaseCounters()` method and `decreaseCounters()` method on the `App` component (they'll be a lot like the `increaseCount()` and `decreaseCount()` methods of our `Counter` component).

 Once your two methods are defined, pass them both to the `Header` component as props.
 What do you need to do inside of `Header` to make it so that when someone clicks on one of the buttons the number of counters increases or decreases?

 ## Closing

 If asked, could you explain the differences between props and state?
+If not, reread this lesson and build out another Counters app, repitition is the key to understanding React.
 We've now covered the differences between the two as well as how you can use state to control data inside a component and how to update state to display new data to a user.

 Defining components and working with props and state (data) constitutes the majority of the work of building a React application.